VRSEN/deep-research-agent-tutorial/README.md

 ### 2. Start MCP Server (for internal file search)

-⚠️ **IMPORTANT**: For use with OpenAI's API, the MCP server must be publicly accessible.
+**For OpenAI API**: The MCP server must be publicly accessible.
 Use ngrok or similar:

 ```bash
 # Terminal 1: Start the local MCP server